harvestChurchAdmin/volunteer-event-management/README.md

 - CSRF protection is enforced on all non-GET requests.
 Server-rendered forms now include `_csrf` and XHR calls must send the `CSRF-Token` header.
 - Volunteer manage links are hashed at rest and carry expirations (`MANAGE_TOKEN_TTL_DAYS`); new links are issued on every reminder/update.
 - CSV exports neutralize formula injection so malicious values cannot execute when opened in spreadsheet tools.

+## Email & CASL compliance

+- Transactional emails (signup confirmations, manage-link reminders) now identify your organization, include the mailing address (`ORG_MAILING_ADDRESS`), and surface a "Manage email preferences" link plus `List-Unsubscribe` headers.
+- Every volunteer manage page exposes a dedicated Email Preferences card where people can unsubscribe or resume confirmations without contacting an admin.
+- Opt-out reasons are stored alongside each volunteer record so admins have traceability, and opted-out contacts no longer receive automatic confirmations until they explicitly resubscribe.
+- Volunteers may still request a one-off manage link even while unsubscribed so they can adjust reservations without re-enabling bulk messages.

 ## Project Layout